-JSI Research and Training Institute operates the Healthy Start EPIC Center.
+JSI Research & Training Institute operates the Healthy Start EPIC Center.
 JSI’s mission is to improve the health of underserved people and communities and to provide a place where people of passion and commitment can pursue this cause.
 For 35 years, JSI staff in its eight U.S. offices have provided high-quality technical and managerial assistance to public health programs across the nation.
 Learn more about the services JSI provides to the Healthy Start grantees.

 HEALTHY START EPIC CENTER STAFF